Voting Laws Roundup 2018

 Appendices listing the bills referenced in this analysis can be found here.

-We note that Indiana and Mississippi present unusual cases.
+[iii] Indiana, Kentucky, New Hampshire, Ohio, Oklahoma.
 Indiana’s current law violates the National Voter Registration Act of 1993.
 This Indiana bill introduces some protections against improper purges, but it does not address Indiana’s unlawful failure to give notice to voters prior to purging them.
-The Mississippi bill introduces a prohibition on purges within 60 days of an election, which provides protections arguably greater than current law in some instances, but would violate the law in others.